-The scheme shall be managed on a demand driven basis.
-The IB shall issue a public open call (rolling-call) for interested eligible Undertakings to submit their applications.
-Applications will be assessed and evaluated and eligible applications scoring at least 50% of the selection criteria shall be awarded the grant.
+The IB shall issue an open call (rolling-call) for interested eligible Undertakings to submit their applications.
+Applications will be assessed and evaluated and eligible applications scoring 50% of the selection criteria shall be awarded the grant.
 Grants shall be awarded on a first-come-first served basis subject to budget availability.